fbpx

 What can I do if I get a fake ticket?

-If you’re pretty sure that you’ve been issued a fake parking ticket, the first thin you should do is get in touch with the official issuing authority of the ticket.
+If you’re pretty sure that you’ve been issued a fake parking ticket, the first thing you should do is get in touch with the official issuing authority of the ticket.
 Scammers will use official logos and names and pose as real parking ticket issuers.

 For example, if the “parking ticket” states it’s been issued by CPS Parking but it doesn’t seem right to you, go to the official website and get real contact details to get in touch to confirm the legitimacy of your parking ticket.
 Don’t use information on the ticket or follow any links if you’ve been sent an email regarding a parking ticket.